← Demos

 Key takeaway

-Even in a simplified model, the optimal next test moves around.
-Intuition is not a reliable sampling strategy.
+Even in this simplified model, the useful next test moves around.
+I would not want to pick these samples by intuition alone.

 Contact

-If you'd like to apply sequential design to your experiments, pricing tests, surveys, or labeling pipelines, email me.
+If you're thinking about sequential design for experiments, pricing tests, surveys, or labeling pipelines, email me.